ThibsVW/reverse-engineering-code/README.md

   MIDDLEWARE

     isAuthenticated.js {
-    restricts routes that user is not allowed to visit if not logged in. if user is logged in, it continues with request };
+    restricts routes that a user is not allowed to visit if not logged in. if user is logged in, it continues with request };

   config.json {